 Headhunters are paid to find candidates who will thrive in their clients’ organizations.
 Certainty is elusive so the promise of success is always weighed against the probability of failure.
 Risk is a key variable to be managed.

 Headhunters manage risk in several ways.
 They journey through candidates’ pasts to project the trajectory of their most likely futures.
 They probe candidate accomplishments, setbacks, personalities, behaviors and lessons learned.
 They cobble together themes and narratives and put forth hypotheses as to fit with their clients’ needs.

 Headhunters also solicit external data points to corroborate or contradict their hypotheses.
 Scores of people are contacted for recommendations, opinions, and insights into companies, industry landscapes, the movement of talent and specific executives.
 Wary of any one source of intelligence, headhunters pay attention when executives are repeatedly lauded as outstanding or flagged as problemmatic, self-serving, unethical, autocratic etc etc etc. An executive’s reputation is the aggregate of a myriad of observations, estimations and outputs over time.

-Reputations matter.
-They speak to values and character and they should be contemplated and cultivated.
+Simply said, reputations matter.
+They speak to the consistency of values and character and they should be contemplated and cultivated.

 Robert Hebert is Managing Partner of Toronto-based executive search firm StoneWood Group.
 He can be reached firstname.lastname@example.org or call (1) 416-365-9494 EXT 777